PM-Notes/How-To-Github/README.md

 Download and install from [Git](https://git-scm.com/)

 You can if you like also install the Desktop App, but at this stage lets not worry about that.
-The Desktop app also installs Git command line tools, but in a slightly different way, so lets keep it old-skool and use the above link.
+The Desktop app also installs Git command line tools, but in a slightly different way, so lets keep it oldskool and use the above link.

 #### Note - I dont want to go into details on installation as it would make this article even larger and there are plenty of articles online to help.